keberox/webdev-intermediate/README.md

   - Counter with an INCREASE and DECREASE button
   - A LIKE button, that when clicked, removes the button and displays "You Liked this!"
 - #2) Create an HTML Layout with 3 columns
   - Use image below as an example.
+- #3) Update the Styles of index.html
+  - Example: add colors, fonts, margins, borders, etc.

 ![3 Colunms](3-columns.png "3 Columns")